Assessments

 The Competency Framework Needs Assessment is designed to measure students’ overall level of self-identified proficiency in a set of 18 intrapersonal and interpersonal competencies that are important for in-school and post-school success.
 These competencies comprise the intrapersonal and interpersonal domains of the Competency Wheel.
 Students use the results to reflect on relative strengths and areas for improvement.
 Educators analyze the Needs Assessment results to prioritize their efforts, focusing on those competencies for which their students need the most improvement.

 These curriculum-based measures assess students’ knowledge of competency-specific constructs and judgement of the most effective course of action when applying these constructs.
-These tests include multiple choice, true/false, and short answer items.
-The knowledge and situational judgement tests are directly aligned with lessons provided in Teaching Assertiveness, Conflict Management, Self-Efficacy & Self-Regulation in Middle and High School Classrooms (lessons with accompanying student workbooks available for purchase).
+These tests include multiple-choice, true/false, and short-answer items.
+The knowledge and situational judgement tests are directly aligned with lessons provided in the Assertiveness, Conflict Management, Self-Efficacy, and Self-Regulation Lessons (available with accompanying free student workbooks).
 These assessments can be used as pre/posttests to measure gains in knowledge when administered before and after teaching each intrapersonal or interpersonal competency.

 Formative Questionnaires

-These self-report measures ask students to rate competency-specific behaviors on a 5-point Likert type scale from not like me to very like me.
-Using automatically generated results, each student reflects on his or her performance of skills that comprise the competency components.
+These self-report measures ask students to rate competency-specific behaviors on a 5-point Likert type scale from Not Very Like Me to Very Like Me.
+Using automatically generated results, each student reflects on their performance of skills that comprise the competency components.
 The component results are displayed as percentages, promoting interpretation similar to traditional grading methods.
 Color-coded responses for each item further focus attention on specific behaviors that can be improved.
-Formative questionnaires are available for the intrapersonal competencies of Self-Efficacy, Self-Regulation, and Goal Setting and for the interpersonal competencies of Assertiveness, Conflict Management, Empathy, and Networking.
+Formative questionnaires are available for the intrapersonal competencies self-efficacy, self-regulation, and goal setting and for the interpersonal competencies assertiveness, conflict management, empathy, and networking.

 Performance-Based Observations